flix/book/src/primitive-effects.md

 twice is not guaranteed to return the same result since the file may have changed between the two accesses.

-The `IO` effect, and all other foundational effects, are _viral_.
-If a function has a foundational effect, all its callers will also have that foundational effect.
+The `IO` effect, and all other primitive effects, are _viral_.
+If a function has a primitive effect, all its callers will also have that primitive effect.
 That is to say, once you have tainted yourself with impurity, you remain tainted.

-### The Other Foundational Effects
+### The Other Primitive Effects

-In addition to the all-important `IO` effect, Flix has a small collection of pre-defined foundational effects.
-The point of these foundational effects is to provide more information about the specific actions a function can take.
+In addition to the all-important `IO` effect, Flix has a small collection of pre-defined primitive effects.
+The point of these primitive effects is to provide more information about the specific actions a function can take.
 Except for the `NonDet` effect, all of effects below always come together with the `IO` effect.